Telehealth for KidsEn Español

 But the expansion of telehealth services also means that if you live in an area with few mental health professionals, you may now have much greater access to care for your child.

 Here’s a guide to making the most of telehealth for your child’s mental health treatment.
+To learn more about telehealth, you can also read our 2020 Children’s Mental Health Report, which offers an overview of the latest research.

 How does telehealth work?